thephpleague/climate/README.md

 ## Credits

 This library was created by [Joe Tannenbaum](https://joe.codes/).
+It is currently maintained and developed by [Craig Duncan](https://twitter.com/duncan3dc).
 Much love to [Damian Makki](https://dribbble.com/damianmakki) for the logo.